Children's Rights in the 2030 Sustainable Development Agenda

 SRSG celebrates the historic global commitment to end violence against children

-On Friday 25 September, the new global sustainable development agenda was unanimously adopted by the Member States of the United Nations.
+On Friday 25 September 2015, a global sustainable development agenda was unanimously adopted by the Member States of the United Nations.
 The new agenda includes for the first time a specific target (16.2) to end all forms of violence against children, and ending the abuse, neglect and exploitation of children is mainstreamed across several other violence-related targets.
 This is the time to celebrate the adoption of the new development agenda and highlight how the global community can make the vision of target 16.2 a reality for all the world's children.

 Special Representative viewpoints